Skip to Content

 In any contact with employees or company representatives, do not apologize, take responsibility for the accident, or mention that you intend to call an attorney.
 Company representatives or their attorneys may attempt to have you provide a recorded statement or accept a settlement offer.
 These people are not looking out for your best interests.

-An attorney should advise you before making any moves towards filing a claim.
+An attorney should advise you before making any moves toward filing a claim.
 Understanding these steps and taking immediate action can make a significant difference in building a strong case.
 Proactive collection of evidence helps establish the narrative of the incident, providing a foundation upon which legal claims can be effectively mounted.

 For a premises liability claim to succeed, it must be proven that the property owner either didn’t know about the dangerous condition or did nothing wrong.
 It is essential to show evidence that the property owner knew about the condition prior to the injury.
 To give your case the best chance of success, document as much evidence as possible and contact an attorney with specific knowledge and experience in premises liability law.